baselbers/woocommerce-pdf-invoices/readme.txt

 - Improved: Prefix and suffix by removing unnecessary '[prefix]' and '[suffix]' placeholders.
 - Improved: Language files.
+- Fixed: Settings for custom templates always showing by checking if custom template folder name contains 'minimal' or 'micro' name.
 - Fixed: 'PHP Warning:  copy(): The first argument to copy() function cannot be a directory' when moving PDF invoices to new uploads directory.
 - Removed: Refunds on 'Minimal' invoice template.